 Have you ever paid much attention to which direction your garage door faces?
 Maybe not.
-But when it comes to the longevity of your garage door’s finish, it’s pretty important information to know.
+But when it comes to the longevity of your garage door’s finish, it’s pretty important information to know how to restore your faded garage door.
 A faded garage door finish can be directly tied to how much direct sunlight your home receives each day.

 The Effects of Sunlight on Your Garage Door Finish